Religious discrimination includes discrimination based on an individual’s religion, religious belief, religious practices, or religious observances.

-Murray Law welcomes the opportunity to provide legal counsel and representation to any person who believes that he or she has been deprived of the vital legal right to be free from religious discrimination in employment.
+Murray Law welcomes the opportunity to provide legal counsel and representation to any person who believes that she has been deprived of the right to be free from religious discrimination in employment.
 Please contact Steven Murray at 720-600-6642.Resource